 Explosion Safety Management Review / Audit

-At Chris Mee Safety Engineering, our consultants will perform Explosion Safety Management Review for defined areas and activities within the plant.
+At Chris Mee Safety Engineering, our consultants perform Explosion Safety Management Reviews for defined areas and activities within the plant.
 By carrying out an on-site walk-through inspection of the plant our Process Safety Engineers will identify possible lapses in order to control the explosion hazard in the workplace.

 Moreover, an in-depth review will be used to ensure that the plant and the equipment, as well as the operating and maintenance procedures, comply with the design intent and ATEX standards to minimise and control the explosion risk.
 The review will include interviews with employees working on the process plant as, including operators, managers and maintenance workers.

 Our professionals, will apply also other techniques, such as checklists and Explosion Risk Assessments to identify potential ignition sources, quantify the explosion hazard by determining the source of release of explosive substances and defining additional bases of safety to implement in the process.
 In addition, they will audit and revise the following areas and factors as: